the-bard-in-the-lab/sp2-interface-demos/README.md

 **VESPer** stands for Visual Expression with Sensory Percussion.
 It was developed for the paper Exploring Real Time Interfaces with Sensory Percussion and is intended for use alongside [EVANS Hybrid Sensory Percussion](https://sunhou.se/sensorypercussion) by Sunhouse and EVANS.

+This repository corresponds with the paper *Exploring Real-Time Interfaces With Sensory Percussion*, which appears in the procedings of [NIME](https://nime.org/) 2026.

 ## Requirements

 The Unity project was original created in version `2022.3.25f1`.
 It has since been updated to a Unity 6 version following security patches.
 You will need to be able to open and run Unity projects to use this repository.